ak01redwan/NextGrbl/README.md

 ![GitHub Logo](https://github.com/gnea/gnea-Media/blob/master/Grbl%20Logo/Grbl%20Logo%20250px.png?raw=true)
 ***
+### NextGrbl
+NextGrbl is an improved version of Grbl.
+It starts with NextGrbl v1.1, which is functionally identical to the original Grbl v1.1.
+However, future versions of NextGrbl will offer enhancements over the original software.

+Here's how NextGrbl manages its development:

+    Each new enhanced version is created in a separate branch on GitHub.
+    Each branch includes a detailed description of the specific improvements it offers.

+This branching strategy allows for clear organization and easy tracking of the ongoing development process.

 ### Grbl v1.1 has been released [here](https://github.com/gnea/grbl/releases)!
 ### Notice: This site will be phased out and moved to the new one!